Updated: Mar 25

 Notice on the left side that there’s categories for each Quadrant 2 area, and each of those areas have two to three tasks.
 Then notice how those tasks have been scheduled into the week’s calendar first before anything from other quadrants.
 I also color-coded the different priorities so that I can see at a glance if I indeed met all my priorities in that week.
 Finally, notice how much space is left.
 Scheduling your Quadrant 2 activities first gives you freedom and flexibility to handle unanticipated events, to shift appointments if needed, and to enjoy spontaneous experiences.

-Before using this tool, I always so busy and felt like I should be doing more.
+Before using this tool, I always felt so busy and but also like I should be doing more.
 After using this tool, I became disciplined to really figure out the important priorities in my life, then to actually put them on the calendar.
 That way, at the end of each day and week, I can simply look at my calendar and ask myself, "Did I do those things?"
 If yes, then I had a productive day.
 If no, then I reschedule what I didn't do.
 It's helped me feel a lot more focused, productive, and peaceful.

 I made a template using both Excel and Word for the calendar picture above.
 If you want to try it out, you can download the templates here.